 - Medical Payments – This will help pay for the medical costs incurred by you or your passengers from injuries sustained in an accident while on your boat or watercraft.

 Add-On Coverages for More Protection

 - Total Loss Replacement – This coverage is designed for newly purchased boats under a year old.
 If it is totaled within 5 model years, you will either be paid the original value of your boat or enough to purchase a new, similar model.
-If you’re outside the 5 model year window, you can still receive the original purchase price of your boat, not the depreciated value.
+If you are outside the 5 model year window, you can still receive the original purchase price of your boat, not the depreciated value.

-- Full Coverage for Fishing Equipment and Carry-On Items – Coverage up to $10,000 for the full replacement value of fishing equipment and up to $5,000 coverage for the full replacement value of personal items brought on board, such as your cell phone, scuba gear, coolers, or other belongings that are lost or stolen.
+- Full Coverage for Fishing Equipment and Carry-On Items – This covers up to $10,000 for the full replacement value of fishing equipment and up to $5,000 coverage for the full replacement value of personal items brought on board, such as your cell phone, scuba gear, coolers, or other belongings that are lost or stolen.

 - Small Accident Forgiveness – Your premium won’t increase after a claim of $500 or less.

 - Large Accident Forgiveness – Your premium won’t increase after a claim of $501 or more.
-Additional conditions may need to be met depending on the carrier in order to qualify for coverage.
+Additional conditions may need to be met, depending on the carrier, in order to qualify for coverage.

-- Roadside Assistance – If your trailer or towing vehicle becomes disabled, getting it towed to the nearest repair shop is covered.
+- Roadside Assistance – If your trailer or towing vehicle becomes disabled, getting towed to the nearest repair shop is covered.

 - Water Sports Coverage – This provides coverage for injuries or damages to property for which the boat owner is liable while tubing, knee boarding, wake boarding, wake surfing, or other similar activities.
 Excluded activities include: parasailing, kite boarding, or other activities in which someone is pulled through the air.